Tsai Ming-liang

 Tsai Ming-liang (蔡明亮; born 27 October 1957) is a Malaysian filmmaker based in Taiwan and one of the most celebrated directors in the Slow Cinema genre and the "Second New Wave" of Taiwanese cinema.

 Tsai has written and directed 11 feature films and many short films and television films.
-The best-known are Vive L'Amour (1994, for which he won the Golden Lion), The River (1997), Goodbye, Dragon Inn (2003), and Stray Dogs (2013).
+He is best known for his feature films Vive L'Amour (1994, for which he won the Golden Lion), The River (1997), Goodbye, Dragon Inn (2003) and Stray Dogs (2013).
+All of his productions star Lee Kang-sheng.

 Early life

 Tsai was born in Malaysia.
-He is of Chinese descent and spent his first 20 years in Kuching, Sarawak, after which he moved to Taipei, Taiwan.
+He is of Chinese descent, born to Hakka Chinese farmers, and spent his first 20 years in Kuching, Sarawak, after which he moved to Taipei, Taiwan.
 This, he said, had "a huge impact on [his] mind and psyche".
 "Even today", Tsai has said, "I feel I belong neither to Taiwan nor to Malaysia.
 In a sense, I can go anywhere I want and fit in, but I never feel that sense of belonging."

 Tsai graduated from the Drama and Cinema Department of the Chinese Culture University of Taiwan in 1982 and worked as a theatrical producer, screenwriter, and television director in Hong Kong.
 From 1989 to 1991, he directed several telefilms.
 One of these, Boys, starred his muse, Lee Kang-sheng.

 Career

-1992–1998
+1990s

 Tsai's first feature film was Rebels of the Neon God (1992).
 A film about troubled youth in Taipei, it starred Lee as the character Hsiao-Kang.
 Lee went on to appear in all of Tsai's feature films as of 2023.
 Tsai's second feature, Vive L'Amour (1994), is about three people who unknowingly share an apartment.
 The film is slow-paced, has little dialogue, and is about alienation; all of these became Tsai's trademarks.
 Vive L'Amour was critically acclaimed and won the Golden Horse Awards for best picture and best director.

 Tsai's next film was The River (1997), in which a family has to deal with the son's neck pain.
 The family is similar to one that appears in Rebels of the Neon God and is played by the same three actors.
 The Hole (1998) is about two neighbors in an apartment.
 It features several musical numbers.